Customer journey mapping in SaaS: innovating software experiences

 How can I support my users’ onboarding to the software?

-SaaS tools are often complex products that have a variety of different learning curves.
+SaaS tools are often complex products – the same is true for SaaS customer journeys.
 Not many people need an onboarding process for a simple tool such as a hammer.
 However, for SaaS tools, there will regularly exist a need for some type of introduction on how they are able to be used, as well as some training to increase the effectiveness of how they can be applied.

 One of the best moments in this onboarding process is the ‘AHA-moment’ – the point in time when a user finally understands the purpose of the tool and its relevance for helping them reach the desired outcome.

-When looking at the onboarding experience, a journey map can help you understand:
+When looking at the onboarding experience, a SaaS customer journey map can help you understand:

 - What resources do our users use during their first steps?
 Are there any resources missing?